-SECTION CURRENT LAW EXECUTIVE RECOMMENDATION HOUSE SENATE SENATE REVISED Sec.
+SECTION CURRENT LAW EXECUTIVE RECOMMENDATION SUBCOMMITTEE SENATE CONFERENCE Sec.
 35a Early Literacy (cont.)
+(8) Allocates \$2,773,000 GF/GP for FY 2020-21 to the Michigan Education Corps for the Pre-K Reading Corps, K-3 Reading Corps, and Math Corps.
+(8) Deletes.
+(8) Concurs with Executive.
 (9) Requires a district or ISD expending funds under (4) or (5) on professional development (PD) in research-based effective reading instruction to select a PD program from a list provided by MDE based on the results from an RFP process.
 The initial list must be published by December 1, 2019.
 MDE shall determine on a rolling basis if it will approve any new proposals for addition to its initial list.
 (9) (8) No change.
 (9) (8) Concurs with Executive.
-(9) Deletes.
-(9) Concurs with Executive and House.
-(9) Requires MDE to provide a list of one or more approved providers of professional learning for PreK to grade 3 teachers, administrators, and early literacy coaches.
-Requires a provider to meet all of the following: Concurs with Senate but moves to subsection (11) (see below). - Be offered through a training that enables educators to implement any class-wide, supplemental, or intervention reading approach. - Provide activities that direct educators to implement research-based reading and spelling instruction and that support teachers' independence in using newly learned skills in the classroom.
+(10) Notwithstanding Sec.
+17b, requires payments under (7) and (8) to be made on a schedule determined by MDE.
+(10) (9) Updates to subsection (7) (subsection (8) is deleted).
+(10) (9) Concurs with Executive.
+Sec.
+35b Dyslexia Center Appropriates \$250,000 GF/GP for FY 2020-21 to the Children's Choice Initiative for a multisensory structured language education method to improve reading proficiency rates and comply with Sec.
+1280f of the Revised School Code.
+Eliminates funding and repeals this section.
+Maintains appropriation of \$250,000 GF/GP for FY 2021-22.